UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Tyler:** How's it going?
 Sorry, I'm late.
 I just had some.
 Troy and I had a call.
 That was important.

-**Trevor:** All good.
+**Ryan:** All good.
 We went through some of the Community Updates that we had, and then we're going back to the community a little bit in the Pre AMA Channel.

 **Algy:** Universe just dropped this tweet from the Riyuki NFT, and it talks about how they're saying that we're a partnership with Universe.
 So basically, what's going on here is our friend Endgame from the community releasing an NFT project that he wanted to donate half the money to Universe.
 It wasn't to have us help him build it necessarily just for us to say this exists.
 Do you know what I mean?
 This project exists, and he wanted it to be one of the first projects released on our Minting and Marketplace Platform.
 So we just thought that was cool—all power to anybody who wants to support the DAO.
 Of course, we don't expect this.
 That's cool that Endgame decided that was something you wanted to do, this project.